DestroyerBDT/filterlists/README.md

 ## Enhanced

 #### Features
-Balanced approach for users with a low threshold for site issues:
+A balanced approach for users with a low threshold for site issues:
 * Blocks most URL tracking, cookie pop-ups, and anti-adblock notices
 * (optional) Adds security protections from known badware domains